qinglian1105/tagui_demo_01/README.md

 tagui file_name.tag -h
 ```

-However, The file "process_visual_automation.tag" is unable to do so, because it runs in the mode of visual automation, scanning the screen with png files (Please refer to the folder - image).<br><br>
+However, The file "process_visual_automation.tag" is unable to do so, because it runs in the mode of visual automation, using OCR (optical character recognition) to scan UI element on the screen with png files (Please refer to the folder - image).<br><br>

 __3. Results__ <br>